 The Board’s objectives are to grow revenues and to improve operating margins by leveraging the Group’s existing scalable operating platform.
-With this in mind, the Group’s strategy is focussed on both organic growth and acquisition growth through entering new markets and building scale in existing markets.
+With this in mind, the Group’s strategy is focussed on both organic growth and inorganic growth through carefully selected acquisitions.

 Organic growth strategy